rjdinis-nos/rjdinis-nos/README.md

 - 👋 Hi, I’m Ricardo Dinis
-- 👀 I’m interested in Data Science, DevOps and Cloud
+- 👀 I’m interested in
-- 🌱 I’m currently learning GCP
+-- Data Engineering
+-- Data Science
+-- DevOps
+-- Cloud

 <!---
 rjdinis-nos/rjdinis-nos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.